Starmer speaks to EU chiefs after bloc commits to boost European defence

 The Prime Minister had a phone call with the leaders of Canada, Norway, Turkey and Iceland as well as European Commission chief Ursula von der Leyen and European Council President Antonio Costa.

-Downing Street said it was primarily to provide an update on the EU Council meeting yesterday, during which the leaders of EU countries backed moves to free up hundreds of billions of euro for security.
+It comes as Donald Trump said he was “strongly considering” sanctions and tariffs on Russia until a final peace deal is reached.

-Overnight, US President Donald Trump expressed uncertainty that America would come to the aid of other countries in the Nato alliance if they do not meet military spending targets.
+Downing Street said the call involving the PM on Friday was primarily to provide an update on the EU Council meeting yesterday, during which the leaders of EU countries backed moves to free up hundreds of billions of euro for security.

 The Prime Minister and French President Emmanuel Macron have been seeking countries who would be willing to defend a peace deal to join a so-called “coalition of the willing”.